Platform9 Managed OpenStack (PMO) Overview

 - Each server configured with:

-Apart from the Linux operating system distributions mentioned above, Platform9 supports VMware vSphere virtualization environment.
+Apart from the Linux operating system distributions mentioned above, PMO also supports integrating with your VMware vSphere virtualization environment.